2017 Award Winners

 Social Impact Award

 This award celebrates the achievements of learners or tutors who have inspired others around them to embrace learning opportunities and achieve their potential.
-Sponsored by the WEA in 2016.
+The 2016 Social Impact Award was sponsored by WEA.

 Outstanding Individual Learner Award